fiso64/MusicBee-Auto-Update-Playlist-Order/README.md

 **Note:** You will need to update your configuration whenever you rename the playlists.

-**Filesystem watcher mode:**
+## Filesystem watcher mode
-If you have configured your playlists to be stored in M3U format (e.g., syncing), then via the cogwheel in the settings page you can enable the file system watcher mode.
+If you have configured your playlists to be stored in M3U format (e.g., for syncing), then you can enable the filesystem watcher.
 In this mode, the plugin will detect and re-sort playlists even when they're modified externally.
 You can also enforce forward slashes for all M3U playlists to ensure cross-platform compatibility.

 ## Installation